Jeep Liberty Insurance Rates

 Rates are averaged for all Jeep Liberty models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for Cheaper Jeep Liberty Insurance
+How to Shop for the Best Jeep Liberty Insurance

-- Teen drivers are expensive to insure, possibly costing $327 each month if comprehensive and collision insurance is included
+- Teenagers have the highest car insurance prices, costing up to $327 a month if comprehensive and collision insurance is included

 As you can see from some of the information we’ve gone over to this point, you have more information to answer the question, “Are Jeep Libertys expensive to insure?”
 Still, the best way to find insurance for a Jeep Liberty is by using our free comparison tool below.